 So, I made one out of bricks for you, but you can continue to do what the rest of the world does, a house of sand and shit like that.
 That’s a good analogy, the house of sand.
 They are the house of sand, we are the house of bricks.

-We want to get to know how to actually make it right.
-You can get a really good therapist and commit to it for six months or more, and hope you had a good therapist.
+If you want to get to know how to actually make it right, you can get a really good therapist and commit to it for six months or more, and hope you had a good therapist.
 Or you know, that’s usually about 200 bucks an hour.

 I totally think everyone should do that anyway.
 But if you want to do it quick and a jump start, kick start onto this process of grief work and getting a sense of self-worth just in who you are, so that’s unshakeable, and it’s not based on your game or any of that shit, then Rock Solid Relationships, Masculine Mastery, and later on this year, Lifestyle Mastery is the series of courses that will take you through that.
 It starts with Invincible.